algosup/2024-2025-project-1-fpga-team-8/Documents/technical_specifications.md

 ## This is a comment
 ```

+Comments should be regularly written to ensure the comprehension of the code of current and future developers and reviewers.

 ## Glossary
 [^1]: Verilog: A programming language used to program and/or simulate circuit boards.
 Verilog is notably used with specific hardware such as FPGAs[^2].